-Action Detail Start the Debugger When an Analyzer script has been configured to support debugging, you can start the debugger in these ways: • From the ribbon, select 'Execute > Run > Start > Run' • From the ribbon, select 'Execute > Tools > Debugger > Start Debugging' • On the 'Debug' toolbar, click on the button, or • Press F6 You can also launch the debugger for any script through its context menu in the 'Analyzer Script Window', or press Shift+F12 If you have no Analyzer Script, it is still possible to debug a running application by attaching to that process directly: • From the ribbon, select 'Execute > Tools > Debugger > Attach to Process', or • On the 'Debug' toolbar, click on the 'Attach' button and choose the debugging platform manually Pause/Resum You can pause a debugging session, or e Debugging resume the session after pausing, in these ways:

-- From the ribbon, select 'Execute > RunPause' - On the 'Debug' toolbar, click on the button

-Stop the Debugger

-The debugger normally ends when the current debug process terminates; however, some applications and services (such as Java Virtual Machine) might require the debugger to be manually stopped.
+Action Detail Start the Debugger When an Analyzer script has been configured to support debugging, you can start the debugger in these ways: • From the ribbon, select 'Execute > Run > Start > Run' • From the ribbon, select 'Execute > Tools > Debugger > Start Debugging' On the 'Debug' toolbar, click on the button, or • Press F6 You can also launch the debugger for any script through its context menu in the 'Analyzer Script Window', or press Shift+F12 If you have no Analyzer Script, it is still possible to debug a running application by attaching to that process directly: • From the ribbon, select 'Execute > Tools > Debugger > Attach to Process', or On the 'Debug' toolbar, click on the (Attach) button and choose the debugging platform manually Pause/Resume Debugging You can pause a debugging session, or resume the session after pausing, in these ways: • From the ribbon, select 'Execute > Run > Pause' On the 'Debug' toolbar, click on the button Stop the Debugger The debugger normally ends when the current debug process terminates; however, some applications and services (such as Java Virtual Machine) might require the debugger to be manually stopped.
 To stop debugging, either:

-- On the 'Debug' toolbar, click on the (Stop) button - Press Ctrl+Alt+F6 - Select the drop-down arrow on the 'Execute > Run > Stop' ribbon option default when you just click on the ribbon icon) Detach - stops the Debugger but leaves the process running Quit Application - stops the Debugger and posts a WM_QUIT message to the main window of the process, if it has one Step Over Lines of Code To step over the next line of code: From the ribbon, select 'Execute > Run > Step Over', or On the 'Debug' toolbar, click on the (Step Over) button, or Press Alt+F6 Step Into Function Calls To step into a function call: • From the ribbon, select 'Execute > Run > Step In', or • On the 'Debug' toolbar, click on the (Step In) button, or • Press Shift+F6 If no source is available for the target function then the Debugger returns immediately to the caller.
-Step Out Of To step out of a function:
+On the 'Debug' toolbar, click on the Press Ctrl+Alt+F6 Select the drop-down arrow on the 'Execute > Run > Stop' ribbon option The ribbon option displays a short menu providing three ways to terminate debugging the application.
+Stop Detach Quit Application Stop - stops the Debugger and stops the process that is being debugged (the default when you just click on the ribbon icon) Detach - stops the Debugger but leaves the process running Quit Application - stops the Debugger and posts a WM_QUIT message to the main window of the process, if it has one Step Over Lines of Code To step over the next line of code: • From the ribbon, select 'Execute > Run > Step Over', or • On the 'Debug' toolbar, click on the • Press Alt+F6 Step Into Function Calls To step into a function call: • From the ribbon, select 'Execute > Run > Step In', or • On the 'Debug' toolbar, click on the • Press Shift+F6 If no source is available for the target function then the Debugger returns immediately to the caller.
+Step Out Of Functions To step out of a function: • From the ribbon, select 'Execute > Run > Step Out' • On the 'Debug' toolbar, click on the (Step Out) button, or • Press Ctrl+F6 If the debugger steps out into a function with no source code, it will continue to step out until a point is found that has source code.
+Show Execution Point While the Debugger is paused, to return to the source file and line of code that the Debugger is about to execute: • From the ribbon, select 'Execute > Run > Start > Show Execution Point' • On the 'Debug' toolbar, click on the 'Show Execution Point' (Show Execution Point) button.
+The appropriate line is highlighted, with a pink arrow in the left margin of the screen.